dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

      - a) What are the principal point of differences between Traefik, HaProxy and Nginx?

-- 3.2 Distribution of certificates
+- 3.2 Automatic certificates and ingress authentication

-     - a) Compare methods of generating automatic certificates with different type of ingress controllers.
+     - a) Analyse how the utilized certificates could be rotated automatically.

-     - b) Analyse how the utilized certificates could be rotated automatically.
+     - b) Analysing the authentication and authorization of applications running in the cluster.